keh1nde/kehinde-kernel/README.md

 # kehinde-kernel

 **kehinde-kernel** is a bare-metal AArch64 operating system for the Raspberry Pi 3 Model B that I wrote from scratch in C++ and AArch64 assembly.
-It boots on real hardware and under QEMU brings up its own paging, manages its own memory, and drops the user into an interactive shell sitting on an in-memory filesystem — all without a standard library underneath.
+It boots on real hardware and under QEMU brings up its own paging, manages its own memory, and drops the user into an interactive shell sitting on an in-memory filesystem.

 [![asciicast](https://asciinema.org/a/GkIA1y66Ms6ZYH43.svg)](https://asciinema.org/a/GkIA1y66Ms6ZYH43)